Frederick Madison Roberts: Career and civic life

-As a newspaper editor and business owner, Roberts became a prominent leader in the growing African-American community of Los Angeles.
-In the 20th century, people arrived in the Great Migration out of the South to northern, midwestern and western states.
-He belonged to a Methodist church.
-He also became a member of the National Association for the Advancement of Colored People (NAACP) and the Urban League, associations established in the early 20th century to work for political and civil rights for blacks.
+Roberts, a newspaper editor and business owner, emerged as a prominent figure in the burgeoning African-American community of Los Angeles.
+During the 20th century, he witnessed the influx of people migrating from the South to various Northern, Midwestern, and Western states, known as the Great Migration.
+Additionally, Roberts actively participated in the Methodist church and held memberships in two influential organizations, the National Association for the Advancement of Colored People (NAACP) and the Urban League.
+These associations, established in the early 20th century, aimed to advocate for the political and civil rights of black people.

-Marriage and family

-In 1921 Roberts married Pearl Hinds, who had studied at the Boston Conservatory of Music.
-They had daughters Gloria, who became a professional classical pianist, and Patricia, who lived in Los Angeles.

 Political career

-In 1918 Roberts was elected to the California State Assembly from the 62nd District as a Republican in a hard-fought campaign, during which his chief rival made racial slurs against him.
+In 1918, Roberts was elected to the California State Assembly from the 62nd District as a Republican in a hard-fought campaign, during which his chief rival made racial slurs against him.
 While in office, Roberts sponsored legislation to establish the University of California at Los Angeles and improve public education, and proposed several civil rights and anti-lynching measures.
 In June 1922, he welcomed Black Nationalist leader Marcus Garvey of the UNIA to Los Angeles and rode in his parade car.

 Roberts was re-elected repeatedly and served a continuous total of 16 years, becoming known as the "dean of the assembly."
 He was a friend of Earl Warren, governor of California who became Chief Justice of the United States.
 In the 1934 mid-term elections, after the election of Democrat Franklin Delano Roosevelt as president two years previously in the midst of the Great Depression, Roberts was defeated by a Democratic African-American candidate, Augustus F. Hawkins.
 Following his 1934 California State Assembly defeat, Roberts ran unsuccessfully for the United States House of Representatives on two occasions.
-Until then, no African American had yet been elected to represent California in the United States Congress.

 Beginning in the late 1930s and the early 1940s, the second wave of the Great Migration brought tens of thousands of African Americans from the Southern United States to the Los Angeles area for jobs in the growing defense industries.
 In 1946, Roberts campaigned for the 14th Congressional District against incumbent Helen Gahagan Douglas, but she kept her seat.
 A few years later, Douglas lost a hotly contested U.S. Senate race to Republican Richard M. Nixon.

+Personal life

+In 1921, Roberts married Pearl Hinds Roberts (1892-1984), who had studied at the Boston Conservatory of Music and Oberlin Conservatory of Music.
+She was a pipe organist and founded a choral group that performed spirituals.
+They had two daughters, Gloria (1924-2011) and Patricia.
+Gloria was a concert pianist who performed across the United States and Europe.
+Patricia was a Los Angeles businesswoman.

+Death

-On the evening of July 18, 1952, a few days after attending the 1952 Republican National Convention, Roberts sustained serious injuries when the car he was driving was struck by another vehicle near his Los Angeles home.
-He died the following afternoon at Los Angeles County General Hospital.
+On July 18, 1952, a few days after returning from the 1952 Republican National Convention, Roberts sustained serious injuries in a car crash in front of his Los Angeles home.
+He died the next day.
 Roberts is interred at Evergreen Cemetery.
-He was survived by his wife and two daughters.